École de Nancy: History

 The Nancy School emerged from dramatic events in the history of Lorraine, which had become a province of France in 1776.
 After the French defeat in the Franco-Prussian War in 1870, neighboring Alsace and a large part of Lorraine were ceded to the German Empire, but Nancy remained inside France.
 The division resulted in a large exodus of French artists, artisans, teachers, and businessmen from German-occupied Lorraine to Nancy.
 The population of Nancy grew to 100,000, making it the largest city in Eastern France, and the city became the economic, political, and cultural center of the region.
 It became a center for the manufacture of textiles, leather, beer, glass, and ceramics.
 Because of its strategic importance near the German frontier, it also had excellent transportation connections to Paris and the rest of France.

 The Nancy School was formally organized in 1901 by a group of young craftsmen in the city.
 It had existed informally since 1894, when a group of artists participated in the new Lorraine Society of Decorative Arts.
 The new group was led by Émile Gallé.
 The group participated with great success in the Paris Universal Exposition of 1900.
 Gallé particularly urged artists to return to nature as their principal source of inspiration.

 The formal goals of the School, published on February 13, 1901, declared that it was "A provincial alliance of the industries of art".
 It was to organize expositions and artists' workshops, to encourage the reform of artistic education, and to adapt the arts to industrial methods of production.
 The manifesto of the school declared that utility should be the chief requirement of the work created, and that they should be designed, as much as possible, after the natural flora of Lorraine, especially ginkgo, pennywort, giant hogweed, water lily, thistle, gourd, and creatures such as dragonflies.
-The members of the founding committee were Émile Gallé, Louis Majorelle, Jean-Antonin Daum, and ebenist and furniture designer Eugène Vallin.
+The members of the founding committee were Émile Gallé, Louis Majorelle, Jean-Antonin Daum, and ebeniste and furniture designer Eugène Vallin.

 Glassware and crystal

 Glassware and crystal were arts for which Nancy became particularly known.
 The glassmaker Jean Daum emigrated to France in 1878 and started his own studio, Daum Glass, which was inherited by his two sons, Antonin Daum and his brother Auguste Daum.
-They guided the company into the Art Nouveau.
+They guided the company into Art Nouveau.
 The Daum brothers expressed their goal at the end of the 1880s: "to apply in an industrial way the true principles of decorative art."

 Their method was to produce objects in series, as well as one-of-a-kind items, and they adapted well to the new technology of electric light bulbs.
 The vases and lamps usually had very simple designs taken from plants or vegetables, with monochrome or richly varied colors of many different layers of glass within the lamp.